-- I provide such individuals with an opportunity to know which third parties the organisation shared California consumers' personal information with for such third parties' direct marketing purposes during the prior calendar year; or - 2 allow such individuals the right to opt out of most thirdparty sharing.
+- provide such individuals with an opportunity to know which third parties the organisation shared California consumers' personal information with for such third parties' direct marketing purposes during the prior calendar year; or - allow such individuals the right to opt-out of most thirdparty sharing.

-If an organisation implements option (1), it must provide California residents with a postal address, email address or toll-free telephone or fax number that California residents may contact to obtain the list of relevant third parties.
+If an organisation implements the option in the first point above, it must provide California residents with a postal address, email address or freephone telephone or fax number that California residents may contact to obtain the list of relevant third parties.
 Organisations are required to respond only to a single request per California resident per calendar year.